 Leukemia recurrence is most common within the first two to three years after remission, but it can also return many years later.
 It is up to the patient to remain vigilant and schedule regular cancer screenings.
 These appointments can help with early detection, which is invaluable when treating cancer recurrence.

 The multispecialty leukemia team in Moffitt’s Malignant Hematology Program works hard to help patients who are coping with cancer recurrence.
 We have social workers and offer regular support group meetings for patients whose cancer has recurred, as well as those who are concerned by the prospect of recurrence.
-We also offer a number of integrative medicine services, including yoga, massage, acupuncture, tai chi and other supportive care methodologies to alleviate stress.
+We also have a robust clinical trials program and offer a number of integrative medicine services, including yoga, massage, acupuncture, tai chi and other supportive care methodologies to alleviate stress.

 To learn more about cancer recurrence and our leukemia program at Moffitt Cancer Center, call 1-888-663-3488 or use our online new patient registration form.
 No referral is necessary to meet with our team specializing in leukemia.